ThalosES/vinted-rs/README.md

 #### Database set-up
 Advanced filtering features must require this setup before running.

+> [!IMPORTANT]
-1. ⚠️ `diesel-cli` installation may fail if you do not have `libpq` library installed.
+`diesel-cli` installation may fail if you do not have `libpq` library installed.
 To install `libpq`, just install PostgreSQL package on your machine.

    - In `Arch` based is only necessary to install this package.